How Much to Replace a Window Sill?

 How Long Does It Take to Replace a Window Sill?

 When you need to get your window sill replaced, you may also be curious about the length of time this work will take.
-The timescales will vary depending on the type of window sill that is being replaced and the number of window sills that need to be replaced.
+The timescales will vary depending on two major factors:

 On average, you can expect it to take around 1-2 hours to complete just one window sill replacement.
 If the window sill is made from very heavy materials such as stone, the timescales may increase as these sills can be much more difficult to install.